-Iron from a roughly 4.5 billion-year-old meteorite is used to manufacture fine Damascus Steel!
+Iron from a roughly 4.5 billion-year-old meteorite is used to manufacture elegant Damascus Steel!

-According to their composition, meteorites are divided in stony meteorites, stone iron meteorites and iron meteorites.
+According to their composition, meteorites are divided into stony meteorites, stone iron meteorites, and iron meteorites.
 Approximately 94% of all meteorites are stony meteorites.
 The remaining 6% are iron (about 5%) and stone iron meteorites (about 1%).
 Stone iron meteorites consist of approximately 50% nickel and 50% iron silicates.
 Iron meteorites contain an alloy of iron and about 5%-20% nickel by weight.